How we have adapted our way of life at Surrey

 Please note that visa restrictions may also apply.
 If you have any questions about transferring, please do get in touch with us via email email@example.com.

 The University is monitoring the situation carefully on an ongoing basis.
 Please continue to complete the application process as normal and we will provide an update for your specific start date closer to the time.
-It is likely, however, that the process will be similar to that followed for October 2020 starters.

 Applications for postgraduate research are currently being processed as normal.
 If you have any questions about your application, please feel free to contact firstname.lastname@example.org.
 We are happy to help.